The profinite completion of relatively hyperbolic virtually special groups: Arithmetic hyperbolic manifolds

 Recall that a subgroup of $\pi_1M$ is called \emph{peripheral} if it is conjugate to the fundamental group of a cusp and so is virtually isomorphic to $\Z^{n-1}$.
 A conjugate of the closure of a peripheral group in $\widehat{\pi_1M}$ will also be called peripheral; it is virtually isomorphic to $\widehat \Z^{n-1}$.
 It is well known that $\pi_1M$ is hyperbolic relative to its peripheral subgroups.

 {\it Proof of Theorem \ref{thm: 3M Tits alternative}}.
-By \cite[Theorem 1.10]{bergeron} $\pi_1M$ is virtually compact special and as mentioned above hyperbolic relative to the peripheral subgroups which are virtually abelian.
+By \cite[Theorem 1.10]{bergeron} in cocompact case (resp. by \cite[Lemma 6.3 and Theorem 7.4]{PS} in not cocompact case) $\pi_1M$ is virtually compact special (resp. a virtually virutal retract of a virtually compact special group) and as mentioned above hyperbolic relative to the peripheral subgroups which are virtually abelian.
 Therefore the result is a consequence of Theorem \ref{main}.

-\begin{remark} Every virtually abelian free factor of Theorem \ref{thm: 3M Tits alternative} (ii) is a pro-$p$ Bieberbach group, i.e. the pro-$p$ completion of a torsion free extension of a free abelian group by finite $p$-group (see the last paagraph of \cite{camina}). \end{remark}
+\begin{remark} Every virtually abelian free factor of Theorem \ref{thm: 3M Tits alternative} (ii) is a pro-$p$ Bieberbach group, i.e. the pro-$p$ completion of a torsion free extension of a free abelian group by finite $p$-group (see the last paagraph of \cite{camina}).